-BTS’ “Seredipity” Teases September Comeback And It’s Way Different From Their Previous Trailerts!
+BTS’ ‘Seredipity’ Teases September Comeback And It’s Way Different From Their Previous Trailers!

-BTS is about to make a big comeback and it looks like it’s going to have a little bit of “Serendipity.”
+BTS is about to make a big comeback, and it looks like it’s going to have a little bit of “Serendipity.”
 The superstar K-pop boy band teased fans with a trailer for one of their new songs and it was a little different from the ones they’ve done in the past.
 This preview clip features Jimin, one of the singers in the group.
 As All Kpop notes, all of BTS’ previous trailers have starred the rappers in the group.
 Could that be a sign of the kind of music fans can expect from the upcoming mini-album?

 According to Soompi, BTS’ next mini-album is due to come out on September 18.
-The new project will be called, Love Yourself: Her and will be the first in the group’s Love Yourself series which they announced last month via a series of highlight videos.
+The new project will be called Love Yourself: Her and will be the first in the group’s Love Yourself series, which they announced last month via a series of highlight videos.

 Even though the album isn’t out yet, it’s already sold over a million pre-order copies.
 The distribution company, LOEN Entertainment, has said that BTS will be shipping 1,051,546 stock pre-orders when the album launches.
 That number accounts for the pre-stock orders from wholesale and retail dealers and does not include international pre-orders.
 The number is expected to be much higher when those orders are added, Soompi reports.